oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 - Issuer metadata: The issuer of the Referenced Token publishes an URI which links to Status List Aggregation, e.g. in publicly available metadata of an issuance protocol
 - Status List Parameter: The issuer of the Referenced Token includes an additional claim to the Status List (Token) that links to the Status List Aggregation.

+## Issuer Metadata

+The issuer MAY link to the Status List Aggregation URI in metadata that can be provided by different means like .well-known metadata as is used in OAuth and OpenID, or via a VICAL extension for ISO mDoc / mDL.

+> OpenID4VCI Example

+> VICAL example

+## Status List Parameter

+The URI to the Status List Aggregation MAY be provided as the optional parameter `aggregation_uri` in the Status List itself as explained in[](#status-list-cbor) and [](#status-list-json) respectively.
+A Relying Party may use this link to retrieve an up-to-date list of relevant Status Lists.

 ## Status List Aggregation in JSON Format

 This section defines the structure for a JSON-encoded Status List Aggregation: